thisisartunion/kekbot/README.md

 > Inner workings (which includes scripts, embeds, and any other intellectual content included within this repository and/or any of its derivatives within any form.) <br>
-is copyright &copy; of kek, kekboi, Art Union org. and may not be modified unless specified otherwise by its copyright holders. <br> Any merged requests' copyright(s) are to be merged and/or superceeded with/by copyright &copy; of kek, kekboi, Art Union org.
+is/are copyright &copy; of kek, kekboi, Art Union org. and may not be modified unless specified otherwise by its copyright holder(s). <br> Any merged request(s)'s copyright(s) are to be merged and/or superceeded with/by copyright &copy; of kek, kekboi, Art Union org.

 ___